 The beams for the new gantry crane, capable of lifting the final coils, have been assembled.
 Equipped with powerful hydraulic towers, they will be installed inside the facility in the coming weeks.

-Further down the manufacturing line, workers are also preparing the final stacking station, where the nine double pancakes of PF5 will be placed one on top of the other and joined, and the station where the full coil assembly will undergo impregnation.
+Further down the manufacturing line, workers are also preparing the final stacking station, where the eight double pancakes of PF5 will be placed one on top of the other and joined, and the station where the full coil assembly will undergo impregnation.

 Finally, four bright red hydraulic towers and dozens of crates filled with lifting equipment await assembly at the far end of the building.
 These elements are part of a powerful new gantry crane, capable of lifting the final coils, which will be installed in the coming weeks.